charlieh0tel/ASL-DAHDI/README.md

 Patches for Linux 4.19 Kernel by Nate Hardman, N8THN

 Patched to 3.0.1 from Dahdi upstream for the Linux 5.6 Kernel by Adam Paul, KC1KCC

+Changes needed for 6.6 by charlieh0tel.

+DEPRECATED.
+Use asl3.